Grado de dificultad: 3, tanto por el idioma como por el contenido. Es un tema interesante e importante, sin embargo.

 Of course, he was not conscious of being himself a bias to his own experiment; it is far easier to notice that, 60 years later.
 It is also far easier now to see that the conditions could be altered to “enhance” the result.

 The Milgram experiment was a laboratory test, to isolate one parameter.
 It is clear that some people saw immediately that the conditions could be “modified”, and did it in the real life… Which is not what he intended either.

-Now, speaking of the modern demonstration we pointed, We think that, on one hand, Derren Brown was mainly interested in a spectacular demonstration, and it is OK for us because is not that pretentious.
+Now, speaking of the modern demonstration we spotted, we think that, on one hand, Derren Brown was mainly interested in a spectacular demonstration, and it is OK for us because is not that pretentious.

 On the other hand, the attitude of someone like Jean Léon Beauvois, and the way the French program describes their experiment as if it was true for everyone is more disturbing.
 It is as disturbing as the denial that is visible in that program.

-The courage of the people who stand to the bullying is quite visible too, contradicting what they say.
+The courage of the people who stand against the bullying is quite visible too, contradicting what they say.